CanonicalLtd/maas-docs/en/intro-concepts.md

   DHCP, or the namespace for an OpenStack cloud you will be building).

-- **Reserved dynamic range** An IP range that MAAS will use for enlisting, commissioning and deploying nodes via MAAS-managed DHCP enabled on the subnet's VLAN.
-An initial range is created as part of the DHCP enablement process.
+- **Reserved dynamic range** An IP range that MAAS will use for enlisting, commissioning and, if MAAS-managed DHCP is enabled on the node's VLAN during commissioning, deploying.
+An initial range is created as part of the DHCP enablement process if done with the web UI.

 See
 [IP ranges](installconfig-subnets-ipranges.md) for how these ranges get created